cosmos/ibc-go/docs/middleware/ics29-fee/fee-distribution.md

 The counterparty payee address registered on the destination chain is encoded into the packet acknowledgement and communicated as such to the source chain for fee distribution.
 If a counterparty payee is not registered for the forward relayer on the destination chain, the escrowed fees will be refunded upon fee distribution.

-A transaction must be submitted to the desintation chain including a `CounterpartyPayee` address of an account on the source chain.
+A transaction must be submitted to the destination chain including a `CounterpartyPayee` address of an account on the source chain.
 The transaction must be signed by the `Relayer`.

 ```go